Experimental plasmonic sensing of malaria using an aluminum metasurface: Summary and Outlook

 \section{Summary and Outlook}

 Malaria has been a global health problem for many decades, taking the lives of about half a million people every year.
-The most available techniques (microscopy, polymerase chain reaction test, mRDT, etc.) face practical challenges in most resource-limited settings.
-An effective malaria diagnosis strategy using cost-effective biosensors, such as optical biosensors, can complement large-scale vaccination efforts launched in endemic African regions.
-Moreover, alternative malaria biomarkers, for example, pLDH and Aldolase, key enzymes in the glycolytic pathway of the parasite, are required to detect early blood-stage infections and non-falciparum infections.
+The most available techniques (microscopy, PCR test, mRDT, etc.) face practical challenges in most resource-limited settings.
+An effective malaria diagnosis strategy using cost-effective biosensors, such as optical biosensors, can complement large-scale vaccination and eradication efforts launched in endemic African regions.
+Moreover, malaria biomarkers such as pLDH and Aldolase, key enzymes in the glycolytic pathway of the parasite, are required to detect early blood-stage infections and non-falciparum infections.

 Among the different types of optical biosensors, plasmonic sensors have shown experimentally the possibility of detecting low concentrations of malaria biomarkers, such as pLDH spiked in buffer solution, or whole blood lysate.
 The best achieved LOD so far ranges from fM to pM based on a plasmon-enhanced fluorescence immunosensor.
 However, the achieved LOD based on fluorescence requires expensive equipment to detect the low light level of the fluorescence tags.
-For the SPR setup, the majority of demonstrated malaria plasmonic biosensors have been fabricated using gold and target pfHRP-2 as the malaria biomarker.
+On the other hand, for the SPR setup, the majority of demonstrated malaria plasmonic biosensors have been fabricated using gold and target pfHRP-2 as the malaria biomarker.
 The excellent plasmonic properties of gold -- low optical losses in the visible and near-infrared regions and its high chemical stability are counteracted by its high cost, which limits large-scale commercialization.
 An attractive alternative to gold is aluminum.
 Aluminum is easy to fabricate and functionalize, and has properties that enable plasmon resonances in a broad optical band.
-Nano-engineered aluminum surfaces, such as the one studied in this work, have previously been proposed for use in other biosensing applications~\cite{Victor2014, Lee2017, martin2014Al_fabrication}.
+Nano-engineered aluminum surfaces, such as the one studied in this work, have previously been proposed for use in various other biosensing applications~\cite{Victor2014, Lee2017, martin2014Al_fabrication}.